benjamin-jacobson/s3-phase-1-project/readme.md

 ### Planning

-- Feature plan
+- Feature Plan & User Stories
-- Develop user stories
-  - “As [ a user ], I want [ to perform this action ] so that
-    [ I can accomplish this goal ].”
+  - “As [ a user ], I want [ to perform this action ] so that [ I can accomplish this goal ].”
-  - Features should not need you there to explain them to users
+  - "As a influencer, I want to be able to make memes with text, so I can get lots of likes and laughs"
+  - "As a user, I want to be able to see memes other people have made"
+  - "As a user, I want to have my meme on the website for others to see."

 - Plan out the structure of your JSON requests
+  - GET request to meme generator API to generate a meme
+  - GET request to local json database to show all existing memes already created
+  - POST request to local json database to add new meme to

 ### Project Pitches